AdaGold/betsy/README.md

 1. As a group decide on an app name (this may help lead the aesthetic)
 1. As a group decide on a team name (this will amuse your instructors)
 1. Create a branch on the master repo with your team name
-1. Have one person on your team fork/clone the project master as per usual.
+1. Have one person on your team fork/clone the project master as per usual
   1. Figure out your workflow for the project, re: Git and Task management

 ### Expectations